automata-network/multiprover-avs-operator-setup/holesky/README.md

 - `key path of operator's ECDSA key` : the path to the operator’s ECDSA key, for example, `~/.eigenlayer/operator_keys/operator.ecdsa.key.json`.
 - `strategy`: Strategy contract address of the LST that you want to stake, the `0x7D704507b76571a51d9caE8AdDAbBFd0ba0e63d3` is the strategy address of `Lido Staked Ether` , you can change it to any [supported strategies](#multi-prover-avs-restaking-requirements).
 - `amount`: Amount of LST (determined by the strategy address) you want to stake, here `32` means 32 `Lido Staked Ether`.

->💡 Make sure you are operating on [holesky.eigenlayer.xyz](https://holesky.eigenlayer.xyz/)

 ### Opt-in into Multi-Prover AVS